MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 1. In the Microsoft 365 admin center, go to **Setup** > **Domains** > **Add domain**.

 2. In the **Enter a domain you own** box, type the FQDN of the base domain.
-In the following example, the base domain is *customers.adatum.biz*.
+In the following example, the base domain is sbc1.adatum.biz.

 3. Click **Next**.

 4. In this example, the tenant already has adatum.biz as a verified domain name.
-The wizard will not ask for additional verification because customers.adatum.biz is a subdomain for the already registered name.
-However, if you add an FQDN that has not been verified before, you'll need to go through the process of verification.
-The process of verification is [described below](#add-a-subdomain-to-the-customer-tenant-and-verify-it).
+The wizard will not ask for additional verification because sbc1.adatum.biz is a subdomain for the already registered name.

+   However, if you add an FQDN that has not been verified before, you'll need to [verify the subdomain name](#add-a-subdomain-to-the-customer-tenant-and-verify-it).

 5. Select **Next**, and on the **Update DNS Settings** page, select **I'll add the DNS records myself** and select **Next**.